July 2, 2021

 I gave Jin free access to a Redmond Rock mineral lick and added Rein Water to her water bucket.
 She took to both, and I was so relieved to see her drinking more each day.

-In a few years I’ll retire my older mare, and Jin is on track to become my next ranch and all-around horse when that happens.
+In a few years I’ll retire my older mare.
+Jin is now on track to become my next ranch and all-around horse when that happens.

 -Taylor Floyd